agtzdimi/travel-blog/README.md

 - To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 - Akveo Team for [Nebular Library](https://akveo.github.io/nebular/)
 - Mapbox team for the open source maps [Link](https://docs.mapbox.com/mapbox-gl-js/api/)
+- [Parse SDK](https://docs.parseplatform.org/js/guide/) used for the Authentication API and the retrieval of the landmarks